FrancescoInvitto/contract-net-protocol-actodes/README.md

   - withoutsaving, if the workers do not save the partial results.

 So, for example, the execution of the application with 3 workers that do not save the partial results will produce the report saved as "report-3-withoutsaving.csv".

+## How to run the system
+The system is pretty easy to run; in fact it is only necessary to choose the number of workers composing the application and whether they have to save or not the partial results of the computations.
+In order to do this, in the Initiator.java class you have to modify the value of the variables "nWorkers" and "saveResults".
+Optionally, it is also possible to select the number of tasks the manager will ask the workers to perform; the default value (which is also the number of tasks required by the experiments) is 50.
+Once you set these parameters you have to save the file and start the Initiator.java class; this class will create the manager and as many workers as specified by the value of the pre-set variable.
+The Initiator also takes care of terminating the application as soon as the manager and workers have finished running, through the use of a KILL message sent to the whole application.